Let’s reach out together.

 |Travellers||Prison visiting, casework admin, phone support|

-Please complete this confidential application form detailing which project you’d like to get involved with and we’ll reply as soon as possible.
+Please complete our confidential application form (on the right) detailing which project you’d like to get involved with and we’ll reply as soon as possible.
 Please give us as much information as possible about why you want to get involved and what skills you’d like to share.

 Some volunteers and staff of Irish Chaplaincy working with vulnerable clients or their data are required to obtain a satisfactory Enhanced Disclosure from the Disclosure & Barring Service (DBS) before commencing their role.